Headache Relief Games: 9 Calming Picks for Pain-Free Play

 Which game genres should I avoid?

 Fast-paced first-person shooters, racing games with strong motion blur, and any rhythm or horror title with rapid flashing visuals are the riskiest.
-We tested two FPS titles and both produced symptoms within an hour.
+These genres can produce symptoms within an hour for sensitive players.
 If you must play one, lower the field of view, disable motion blur and camera shake, and stop at the first hint of strain.

 Can headache relief games replace medical treatment?